 Description of application vulnerability

-A first step often used to attack is to get an executable on the system to be attacked.
+A first step often used in an attack is to get an executable developed by the attacker loaded on the system under attack.
 Then the attack only needs to execute this code.
 Many times, this first step is accomplished by unrestricted file upload.
 In many of these attacks, the malicious code can obtain the same privilege of access as the application, or even administrator privilege.

-Cross reference
+Related coding guidelines

-CWE[8]: 434.
+CWE [7]: 434.
 Unrestricted Upload of File with Dangerous Type